eonist/eonist.github.io/_posts/2020-10-28-fleeting_device_workflow.md

 **Food for thought:** If you do a digital reset, then you can do a analog rest.
 The former is much harder IMO. because mentally we think we have unlimited bandwidth in the digital realm.

+**This post was originally written in 2017, but never released for some reason**